 The balance sheet prepared at a point of time includes some items such as cash, debtors, etc., that are stated at current purchasing power; others such as inventory, are stated in monetary units that reflect the purchasing power of the recent past; and still others such as furniture, land, plant and equipment that are stated at historical cost.

-When the general price level is rising rapidly, reported profits of a company which has a major proportion of its assets which are stated at historical costs is overstated.
+When the general price level is rising rapidly, reported profits of a company which has a major proportion of its assets which are stated at historical costs are overstated.
 If profits are overstated, it follows that costs and expenses are under-stated, This may lead to reporting illusory profits.

 Thus, accountants use the concept of Inflation Accounting so as to convert monetary units having varying purchasing power into a single monetary unit.